succabs/www-site/README.md

 ## Todo

+- more room to breathe to front page
+- font change? at least heading font should be serif
-- favicon
+- favicon after font change
-- animated sections
+- animated sections ?
 - projects to pop up to full screen dialog
 - spice it up
+- blog to have pages
+- blog sorting from time and filtering with tags
+-

 ## Changelog